mokojalpad/Data-Analysis-Portofolio/Readme.md

 # My Portofolio Project

-Welcome to my data analysis projects portfolio!
-In this repository, I collect various data analysis projects that I have worked on using Python, Excel & Power BI (SQL soon).
+Welcome to **my data analysis projects portfolio!** In this repository, I collect various data analysis projects that I have worked on using **Python, Excel, MySql & Power BI**.
 Each project focuses on exploring, processing, visualizing, and gaining insights from data.

 ## 📂 Project in Portofolio